spider-gazelle/spider-gazelle/README.md

 [![Build Status](https://travis-ci.org/spider-gazelle/spider-gazelle.svg?branch=master)](https://travis-ci.org/spider-gazelle/spider-gazelle)

-Clone this repository to start building your own spider-gazelle based application
+Clone this repository to start building your own spider-gazelle based application.
+This is a template and as such, Do What the Fuck You Want To

 ## Documentation